shahriar-hasan-mickey/SQL_problems_-_solutions/README.md

  This will select the provided database shell if already created. </br></br>

+ I used the following strategy of username:password for the sake of practice:
  		*** i have saved the password for postgres the same as my system password ***
  		*** rolecreator with rolecreator ***
  		*** dbcreator with dbcreator ***